MrDOS/adderall/README.md

 The AirPort card in the 2013 MacBook Air is characterized by [high latency and poor throughput][1].
 This seems to be because the AirPort card is too aggressive entering its power-saving mode.
-An effective (albeit blunt) solution is to quickly and repetitively issue ICMP echo requests to (i.e., “ping”) another host on the network.
+An effective (albeit blunt) solution is to quickly and repetitively issue ICMP echo requests (i.e., “pings”) to another host on the network.
 If these requests occur at least once every 0.2 seconds or so, the Wi-Fi adapter doesn't enter sleep and is consistently responsive.

 Adderall keeps AirPorts awake by ensuring a steady flow of ping requests while a network connection is active.